Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective

 \section{Introduction}

 Recent advances in diffusion generative models \citep{pmlr-v37-sohl-dickstein15, ho2020denoising, Song2021} have substantially advanced data synthesis.
-These models rely on the so-called score function \citep{Hyvarinen2005, HYVARINEN20072499, Song2019}, the gradient of the log-density, to generate an iterative denoising process that reverses a forward diffusion process, achieving state-of-the-art performance in many practical applications such as image and audio generation, and design of new molecular structures.
+These models rely on the so-called score function \citep{Hyvarinen2005, HYVARINEN20072499, Song2019, ni2025divergencekernelmethodscoresrandom}, the gradient of the log-density, to generate an iterative denoising process that reverses a forward diffusion process, achieving state-of-the-art performance in many practical applications such as image and audio generation, and design of new molecular structures.
 Classical score-based diffusion models are defined in finite, yet often very high-dimensional, spaces.
 Extending these models to infinite dimensions, such as those arising in functional data analysis, presents significant mathematical challenges.
-For instance, infinite-dimensional spaces often lack a Lebesgue measure, making traditional density gradients ill-defined.
-Moreover, for diffusion processes governed by stochastic partial differential equations (SPDEs), the noise must often be regularised to guarantee well-posedness of the initial--boundary value problem.
+For instance, infinite-dimensional spaces lack a Lebesgue measure, making traditional density gradients ill-defined.
+Instead, one must work with logarithmic derivatives (or Fomin derivatives) of measures along appropriate directions, which are well-defined only in the Cameron--Martin space associated with the underlying Gaussian measure.
+Moreover, for diffusion processes governed by stochastic partial differential equations (SPDEs), the noise must often be regularised to guarantee well-posedness of the initial-boundary value problem.
 In the case of abstract SPDEs of the form

-where $H$ is a separable Hilbert space, $A$ is a densely defined unbounded linear operator (e.g., the Laplacian with Dirichlet or Neumann boundary conditions), and $W_t$ is a cylindrical Wiener process, this regularisation is achieved by taking $Q$ to be trace-class\footnote{More precisely, \( W_t \) is a cylindrical Wiener process on a separable Hilbert space \(U\) (hence not \(U\)-valued), and \( Q^{1/2}: U \to H \) is a Hilbert-Schmidt operator.} \citep{daprato2014stochastic}, so that $Q^{1/2} dW_t$ defines spatially correlated (coloured) noise.
+where $H$ is a separable Hilbert space, $A$ is a densely defined unbounded linear operator (e.g., the Laplacian with Dirichlet or Neumann boundary conditions), and $W_t$ is a cylindrical Wiener process, this regularisation is achieved by taking $Q^{1/2}: U \to H$ to be Hilbert-Schmidt\footnote{More precisely, \( W_t \) is a cylindrical Wiener process on a separable Hilbert space \(U\) (hence not \(U\)-valued), and \( Q^{1/2}: U \to H \) is a Hilbert-Schmidt operator.
+The induced covariance operator $Q := Q^{1/2}(Q^{1/2})^* \in \mathcal{L}_1(H)$ is then trace-class on $H$.} \citep{daprato2014stochastic}, so that $Q^{1/2} dW_t$ defines spatially correlated (coloured) noise.